linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 06 Bond Markets.md

 Like T-bills, T-notes and bonds are backed by the full faith and credit of the U.S. government and are, therefore, default risk free.
 As a result, T-notes and bonds pay relatively low rates of interest (yields to maturity) to investors.
 T-notes and bonds, however, are not completely risk free.
 Given their longer maturity (i.e., duration), these instruments experience wider price fluctuations than do money market instruments as interest rates change (and thus are subject to interest rate risk—see Chapter 23).
 Further, many of the older issued bonds and notes—"off the run" issues—may be less liquid than newly issued bonds and notes—"on the run" issues—in which case they may bear an additional premium for illiquidity risk.

 In contrast to T-bills, which are sold on a discount basis from face value (see Chapter 5), T-notes and T-bonds pay coupon interest (semiannually).
 Further, T-bills have an original maturity of one year or less.
 Treasury notes have original maturities from over 1 to 10 years, while T-bonds have original maturities from over 10 years.
-T-notes and bonds are issued in minimum denominations of  \$100, or in multiples of\$ 100.
+T-notes and bonds are issued in minimum denominations of $100, or in multiples of $100.
 The Treasury issues two types of notes and bonds: fixed principal and inflation-indexed.
 While both types pay interest twice a year, the principal value used to determine the percentage interest payment (coupon) on inflation-indexed bonds is adjusted to reflect inflation (measured by the consumer price index).
 Thus, the semiannual coupon payments and the final principal payment are based on the inflation-adjusted principal value of the security (see below).

 Like T-bills, once issued T-notes and T-bonds trade in very active secondary markets.
 Table 6-1 presents part of a T-note and T-bond (including Treasury STRIPS—see below) closing price/interest yield quote sheet from The Wall Street Journal for trading on May 23, 2016.
 Column 1 is the date the note or bond matures.
 Column 2 in the table lists the coupon rate on the Treasury security.
 Note that coupon rates are set at intervals of 0.125 (or  $\frac{1}{8}$  of 1) percent.
 Column 3, labeled Bid, is the close of the day selling price (in percentage terms) available to T-note and bond holders (i.e., the price dealers are willing to pay T-note and bond holders for their Treasury securities).
 Prices are quoted as percentages of the face value on the Treasury security.
 For example, using a face value of 1,000, the bid price on the 0.875 percent coupon, February 2017 T-note was